 If Home Air Check detects hidden mold in your home, it will be imperative to call a mold remediation specialist to locate the source, repair it, and safely remove the mould.

 What about Formaldehyde?

 Formaldehyde is listed by the U.S. Environmental Protection Agency (EPA) as a Hazardous Air Pollutant (HAP) and is a known carcinogen (cancer-causing agent).
-Since formaldehyde is frequently found in homes, particularly in homes that are newly constructed or have been recently refurbished, we recommend that you include a formaldehyde test with your Home Air Check kit order.
+Since Formaldehyde is frequently found in homes, particularly in homes that are newly constructed or have been recently remodeled, we recommend that you include a Formaldehyde test with your Home Air Check kit order.
 Special pricing is offered when a Home Air Check test is combined with a Formaldehyde test.
-We also offer an individual test for formaldehyde.
+We also offer a single test for Formaldehyde only.

 Is there Formaldehyde in carpet?

 Formaldehyde is found in many products and processes, including some natural sources.
-Carpets generally do not contain significant amounts of formaldehyde any longer.
-However, carpets can trap formaldehyde from other sources within its fibers.
-There are also other types of flooring that do contain formaldehyde.
+Carpets typically do not contain significant amounts of formaldehyde anymore.
+However, carpets can trap formaldehyde within its fibers from other sources.
+And, there are other types of flooring that do contain formaldehyde.
 As with any chemical compound, locating and removing or containing sources is the first step to lowering the formaldehyde concentration.
 If sources cannot be located or it is not possible to remove the source, then increasing the amount of ventilation will dilute the amount of formaldehyde in the air and lower the concentration.